Toxblh/Mailspring/README.md

 [![Travis Status](https://travis-ci.org/Toxblh/Mailspring.svg?branch=master)](https://travis-ci.org/Toxblh/Mailspring)

 Mailspring is a email client that is fast, free and beautiful.
-This Libre build comes with no telemetry at all, and is still filled with powerful features you will love, like Unified Inbox, Snooze, Send Later, Mail Rules, Templates and more!
+This Free build comes with no telemetry at all, and is still filled with powerful features you will love, like Unified Inbox, Snooze, Send Later, Mail Rules, Templates and more!

 ![Mailspring Screenshot](https://github.com/Toxblh/Mailspring/raw/master/screenshots/hero_graphic_mac%402x.png)

 ## Download Mailspring

-N. B. Please note that **Mailspring Libre build isn't fully open source right now**: the sync engine, MailSync, is [proprietary](https://github.com/Toxblh/Mailspring/blob/master/LICENSE-mailsync.md), and while we're working on replacing it, it probably won't happen anytime soon.
-By downloading Mailspring Libre build, you accept the MailSync license (which doesn't affect you as a regular user).
+N. B. Please note that **Mailspring Free build isn't fully open source right now**: the sync engine, MailSync, is [proprietary](https://github.com/Toxblh/Mailspring/blob/master/LICENSE-mailsync.md), and while we're working on replacing it, it probably won't happen anytime soon.
+By downloading Mailspring Free build, you accept the MailSync license (which doesn't affect you as a regular user).

-You can download compiled versions of Mailspring Libre build for Linux (deb and rpm – Windows and macOS support coming soon!) from [GitHub Releases](https://github.com/Toxblh/Mailspring/releases/).
+You can download compiled versions of Mailspring Free build for Linux (deb and rpm – Windows and macOS support coming soon!) from [GitHub Releases](https://github.com/Toxblh/Mailspring/releases/).
 There's also an [AUR package (soon)]().

 ## Contributing